 - Failing to follow doctors orders in the care of a patient

 - Failure to properly supervise or watch over a patient

 Medical malpractice cases are complex cases that usually involve serious injuries.
 Therefore, these cases require an extensive investigation.
 You need an advocate on your side.
-Ultimately, if you believe that you or your family member have been injured as a result of medical malpractice by a health care provider, call our Greenville SC Medical Malpractice Lawyer at 864- 235-4999 for a FREE consultation to discuss your case.
+Ultimately, if you believe that you or your family member have been injured as a result of medical malpractice by a health care provider, call us at 864- 235-4999 for a FREE consultation to discuss your case.